atanisoft/Esp32OlcbIO/README.md

 IO4 and IO6 typically have a pull-up resistor.
 IO5 and IO7 typically have a pull-down resistor that can not be disabled.
 Keep this in mind as this may require adjustments to usage patterns.

-### User button default behavior

-The default behavior of the User button is to emit the well-known event `01.00.00.00.00.00.FE.00` (Node Identity).

 ## Base IO PCB